Office Location

 608 West 12th Street, Suite B Austin, TX 78701

 Texas is home to the fastest speed limit in the United States, with stretches of State Highway 130 having a limit of 85 miles per hour.
+However, can you get a felony for speeding in Texas?
 Even with liberal speed limits, many drivers choose to drive faster than the speed limit permits, often leading to speeding tickets.
+In some cases, excessive speeding can be a criminal offense, and it can even become a felony under rare circumstances.
+Anytime you face a speeding charge, seek help from an Austin Criminal Defense Lawyer right away.

 A Class C misdemeanor is the least severe criminal violation in this respect and, again, can carry a fine of $500.
 This type of infraction covers most basic traffic infractions.
 This is a fine-only misdemeanor.